ccxt-rest/ccxt-rest-website/source/50_generated_api.html.md

 `GET /exchange/{exchangeName}/{exchangeId}/trades`

-Get the trades of the exchange referenced by the exchangeName, exchangeId and symbol
+Get the trades of the exchange referenced by the exchangeName, exchangeId and symbol.
+Parameters listed here are common to all exchanges.
+But any other parameter passed would be forwarded as well into the exchange.

 <h3 id="trades-parameters">Parameters</h3>